 The famous “consolidator” model.

-However, unlike past consolidators that fully absorbed smaller firms, Sumer:
+However, unlike past consolidators that swallowed firms whole, Sumer:

 - Buys majority stakes in small and mid-sized accounting firms but lets them retain their independence.